idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

   - job-hunt
 ---

 Managing is hard.
-Lessons are hard earned, and should be remembered.
-This post is designed to helpful for folks who are trying to be great managers, which is both me, and folks who are learning to be a great manager.
+Lessons are hard earned, and should be cherished.
+This post is designed to draw out my opinions on management, reminding me how best to manage and help me converge on good anecdotes.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->